Math Tutoring Jobs

 Apply to be a Peer Tutor

-The Barnard Dean of Studies (DOS) Office is seeking current Barnard students to serve as tutors in our Peer-to-Peer Learning program.
+The Barnard Dean's Office for Advising and Support (DOS) is seeking current Barnard students to serve as tutors in our Peer-to-Peer Learning program.
 DOS Peer Tutors are paid $16.50/hour, for one to two hours per week (depending on your availability and demand for tutors in your area), to meet individually or in small groups (no more than three students) with fellow students who have requested a tutor for support in a particular class.
 Tutors are also paid for approximately one hour per month of training/in-service.

 Subjects where tutors are most in demand include: Calculus, Biology, Chemistry, Computer Science, Economics, and Foreign Language, but other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.